michaelskyba/gopher-tables/README.md

 # Gopher Tables
 Gopher Tables is an online multiplayer "race" game.
-Players join a game together, and then they race to answer multiplication exercises as fast as possible.
+Players join a game together and then race to answer multiplication exercises as fast as possible.

 The backend is written in Go, using the ``net/http`` package.
 There's no frontend framework, only [sakura.css](https://github.com/oxalorg/sakura) for styling.
 Gopher Tables was created as a school project, meant for learning Go.

-Current status: it's unplayable but I'm actively working on it
+Current status: it's playable but has quite a few possible issues, especially if a knowledgeable user wanted to break it

 ## Database setup
 ```sh